peterlidee/searchparams-next-15/article/article-4.md

 This is the fourth part in a series were we look into using and testing the new `searchParams` interface in `Next 15`.
 In the first part we explained what changed in `Next 15` and what the difference is between synchronous and asynchronous `searchParams`.
 In the second part we quickly went over the code for a little example app.
 In the 3rd part we setup `Jest` and `@testing-library/react` with `eslint` plugins.

-In this part we're actually going to start testing.
-We start of with actually testing the `searchParams` prop in the page route component.
+In this part we're going to start testing.
+We start of with testing the `searchParams` prop in the page route component.

 Note: this code is available in a [github repo](https://github.com/peterlidee/searchparams-next-15).

 ## page Component

-Let's look at our page component once more:
+Let's look at our page component:

 ```tsx
 // src/app/list/page.tsx